Sheffield Wednesday: It's best of British for Carlos Carvalhal in the transfer market

 Will Buckley was the latest addition to Carvalhal’s squad yesterday, with the winger arriving on a season-long loan from Sunderland.

-Speaking ahead of tomorrow’s visit of Aston Villa to Hillsborough, Carvalhal didn’t dismiss moving into the foreign market.
+Speaking ahead of tomorrow’s visit of Aston Villa to Hillsborough, Carvalhal didn’t dismiss moving into the foreign market, but said

 “One of the criteria is that we want to find players with experience of English football in the Championship,” he told The Star.